Adur & Worthing Bereavement Services Privacy Notice

 - The right to be informed

-- The right of access
+- The right to withdraw consent

-- The right to rectification
+- The right of rectification (to have any inaccuracies corrected)

-- The right to erasure
+- The right of erasure (to have your records deleted)

 - The right to restrict processing